michalgrzegorczyk-dev/angular-component-communication/src/app/6-view-child/README.md

 # 6-view-child

 ## View Child
-ViewChild is a powerful decorator in Angular that allows a parent component to access and interact with its child components directly.
+`@ViewChild` is a powerful decorator in Angular that allows a parent component to access and interact with its child components directly.
 This technique provides a way to establish communication between components in a parent-child relationship through the template.

+### 1. Traditional Approach
+The traditional method involves using `@ViewChild()` decorator as described above.

+### 2. Modern Approach with Signals
-In Angular v17+, there is a new way to use ViewChild feature, with signals `viewChild()`
+In Angular v17+, there is a
+new way to use ViewChild feature, with signals `viewChild()`.

 ### How ViewChild Works